WeiWu0210/recommender/README.md

 Spark and the collaborative filtering technique is used for this project.

+# Installation

+ Python version: 3.6.5 was used for this project

+ Libraries used: pyspark

+ Jupyter Notebook is required

 # Datasets

-Data is from publicly avaiable song data from audioscrobbler, which can be found here.
+Data is from publicly avaiable song data from audioscrobbler.

 The original data files are modified so that the code will run in a reasonable time on a single machine.
 The reduced data files have been suffixed with _small.txt and contains only the information relevant to the top 50 most prolific users (highest artist play counts).